By Lawrence Haywood, Jul 31, 2024

-In a city as well-famed for its food as Hanoi, you can easily be overwhelmed with the wealth of options available.
+In a city as well-famed for its food as Hanoi, you can easily be overwhelmed by the wealth of options available.
 The question of what to eat in Hanoi becomes an obsession when walking past the smoking griddles of meat, the boiling vat of broth or the glass case full of colourful meats and vegetables that grace almost every street in Vietnam’s capital.
-The smells, tastes and sounds of Hanoi go far behind the national bowl of Pho, a delicious dish but one that takes the limelight from other contenders.
-Here are our top 12 of the best foods to eat in Hanoi.

 A feature in a lot of the most popular street food in Hanoi, Bun is a thin, round rice noodle usually served in a broth.

 One bowl of this heavy broth at lunchtime and you’ll likely do as the Vietnamese do; opt for a nap in the shade somewhere to recuperate.
-Bun cha is a mounded heap of bun noodles, beef patties in broth and assorted green vegetables; mild assembly is required to turn it into an actual meal, but the miniscule amount of effort becomes worth it after the first bite.
+Bun cha is a mounded heap of bun noodles, beef patties in broth and assorted green vegetables; mild assembly is required to turn it into an actual meal, but the minuscule amount of effort becomes worth it after the first bite.
 As with every example of Hanoi street food, it is best eaten on a cheap plastic table with your legs in close contact with the legs of about 12 other people.

 This is certainly the experience at Bun Cha Huong Lien, known affectionately as Bun Cha Obama after the former US President’s visit catapulted the tiny restaurant into fame.
 Anyone looking for a less touristy experience should try Bun Cha 34 Hang Than.

-Bun Cha
+Bun Cha Hanoi

-With hints of a Western tomato soup, Bun Rieu continues to find favour among tourists trying the street food in Hanoi.
+With hints of a Western tomato soup, Bun Rieu continues to find favour among tourists trying street food in Hanoi.
 The Asian influence prevails of course; bun noodles, pork, tofu, crab, tomato and assorted greens are served in a flavourful broth, usually for breakfast or lunch.
 Bun Rieu takes a lot of time to make so don’t be surprised to see Vietnamese ladies aggressively grinding paddy crabs in the early hours of the morning.

 Bun Rieu Cua

 An Instagram foodie’s dream, Bun Bo Nam Bo is a painting in a bowl.
-The whole dish is a cacophony of colour: white Bun noodles, brown beef, green lettuce, orange carrots, red chilis, all topped with crushed yellow peanuts.
+The whole dish is a cacophony of colour: white Bun noodles, brown beef, green lettuce, orange carrots, and red chilis, all topped with crushed yellow peanuts.
 This is one of the few bun dishes where the broth lies at the bottom of the bowl, meaning you have to mix the dish when it arrives to avoid an unpleasant dry-to-soggy ratio.
 This is one of the best examples of what Hanoi food does so well, mixing several different ingredients to make one bowl with some serious flavour.

 You can have a cheap bowl of Bun Bo Nam Bo at Noodle and Roll - 39C Ly Quoc Su at any time, but at a more local venue, it will be hard to get it served past lunchtime.